20LitersAdmin/liters_tracker/docs/chip_notes.md

 # CURRENT:
-Related stories:
-- shows the previous story (1 click ago)
+0. Contracts/:id/plan is ready to test form submission to Plans#create

+# NEXT:
+0. Contract/:id/plan should show existing plans by sector

+0. Plans#new.html is dead, right?

+0. SectorsReport.coffee: shouldn't need setPolymorphic or selectLogic, handled by finders.coffee.
+Try removing and see what happens.

-Monthly report: Community Engagement reports:
+0. Monthly report: Community Engagement reports:
-Says: [ Sector  Cell  Village Distributed Checked People served ] Should say: [ Sector  Cell  Village People Hours Impact ]
+- Says: [ Sector  Cell  Village Distributed Checked People served ]
+- Should say: [ Sector  Cell  Village People Hours Impact ]

 Sandardize: Show views
 - edit / back buttons should be `class: small` on show views